SudoACoder/CodeXpert/README.md

 We're just getting started, and with the help of the amazing open-source community, we aim to create a completely free and open-source Copilot!

+Even a simple thing like staring this repo can help a lot :)

 ## License

 This project is licensed under the Apache License 2.0.